-The family will be required to complete Monthly Budget forms and a certification statement.
+The family will be required to complete Monthly Budget forms and a Zero Income certification statement.

-Families claiming to have no income will be required to provide verification of all sources of income such as unemployment benefits, Cal works, etc. are not being received by the household.
+Families claiming to have no income will be required to provide verification that they are not receiving any income from sources such as unemployment benefits, Cal works, etc.